An Introduction to Cambridge Windsurfing

-We are a group of people who love to windsurf, and try to do so at almost any opportunity, rain or shine, wintry mornings or sunny afternoons (we try to go for the second option but aren’t unknown to go out in the first).
+If you are an experienced windsurfer, please get in touch – the Windsurfing section is dormant and can only operate if we have three or four enthusiasts.
+Cambridge Windsurfing is a group of people who love to windsurf, and try to do so at almost any opportunity, rain or shine, wintry mornings or sunny afternoons (we try to go for the second option but aren’t unknown to go out in the first).
 We are a strong and active section of the Club, with Half Blue status.
-A 1st (Blues) and 2nd team contest the Varsity Match with Oxford each February.
+A 1st (Blues) team and a 2nd team contest the Varsity Match with Oxford each year.

 What if I’m a beginner?